Ebstein's anomaly

-Ebstein's anomaly is a congenital heart defect in which the septal and posterior leaflets of the tricuspid valve are displaced towards the apex of the right ventricle of the heart.
+Ebstein's anomaly is a congenital heart defect in which the septal and posterior leaflets of the tricuspid valve are displaced downwards towards the apex of the right ventricle of the heart.
+Ebstein's anomaly has great anatomical heterogeneity that generates a wide spectrum of clinical features at presentation and is complicated by the fact that the lesion is often accompanied by other congenital cardiac lesions.
 It is classified as a critical congenital heart defect accounting for less than 1% of all congenital heart defects presenting in around 1 per 200,000 live births.
-Ebstein anomaly is the congenital heart lesion most commonly associated with supraventricular tachycardia.
+Ebstein's anomaly usually presents with a systolic murmur (sometimes diastolic) and frequently with a gallop rhythm.

 Signs and symptoms

 The annulus of the valve is still in the normal position.
 The valve leaflets, however, are to a varying degree, attached to the walls and septum of the right ventricle.
 A subsequent "atrialization" of a portion of the morphologic right ventricle (which is then contiguous with the right atrium) is seen.
 This causes the right atrium to be large and the anatomic right ventricle to be small in size.